Close Menu

 Instrumentation:

-The Advanced Imaging Core hosts four confocal laser scanning microscopes from Zeiss for users who wish to perform fixed cell or live cell imaging.
-All four microscopes offer DIC imaging capabilities and popular objective magnifications (10X, 20X, 40X, 63X).
-The two LSM 700s offer four excitation wavelengths (405, 488, 555, 639 nm).
-The inverted LSM 700 also has a stage incubator.
-The LSM 710 has 7 laser lines (405, 458, 488, 514, 561, 594, 633), 2 PMT’s, and a 32-channel detector.
-The latest addition to the core facility is the Zeiss 980 with Airyscan, which offers high resolution, improved sensitivity, and decreased acquisition times.
+The Advanced Imaging Core hosts three confocal laser scanning microscopes from Zeiss.
+All three microscopes offer DIC imaging capabilities and popular objective magnifications (10X, 20X, 40X, 63X).
+The inverted LSM 700 offers four excitation wavelengths (405, 488, 555, 639 nm), while our upright LSM 710 has 7 laser lines (405, 458, 488, 514, 561, 594, 633), 2 PMT’s, and a 32-channel detector.
+The facility also has a Zeiss LSM 980 with Airyscan, which offers high resolution, improved sensitivity, and capabilities for live cell imaging.
 Finally, the AVT- Advanced Imaging Core manages a Zeiss PALM CombiSystem, which enables users to perform microdissection and micromanipulation of samples on standard glass slides within a single microscope.
+These microscopes can be found in rooms 407, 332, and 312 of the Criss Complex.

 Image